GarimaDevnani/Synapse/README.md

 ### References

-We reffered the following research [paper](https://arxiv.org/pdf/1709.01476) for our project.
+We referred the following research [paper](https://arxiv.org/pdf/1709.01476) for our project.

 BibTeX entry:
 ```